-The AC will finalize the factsheets based on comments received and provide a final version for approval to Signatories by the deadline of 30 April 2019.
+The AC will finalize the factsheets based on comments received and provide a final version for information to Signatories by the deadline of 30 April 2019.

-The Signatories will be asked to approve the factsheets by the end of June 2019 via written procedure.

-Once the factsheets are adopted by Signatories, the Secretariat will make them available online and print as required.
+If no objections are received from Signatories by the end of June 2019, , the Secretariat will make the factsheets available online and and as printed versions as required..